hyperledger/fabric/docs/source/channel_update_tutorial.rst

   ./network.sh down

-Now use the script to bring up the test network with one channel:
+You can now use the script to bring up the test network with one channel:

 .. code:: bash

   ./network.sh up createChannel

-Now that you have a clean version of the test network running on your machine, you have two different paths you can pursue.
-First, we offer a fully commented script that will carry out a config transaction update to bring Org3 into the network.
+Now that you have a clean version of the test network running on your machine, you can bring add Org3 to the test network channel using a script or by following a step by step process.
+We will use the script first to check if the process works.
+We will then go through the process of updating the channel configuration to add a new organization in detail.

-Also, we will show a "manual" version of the same process, showing each step and explaining what it accomplishes (since we show you how to bring down your network before this manual process, you could also run the script and then look at each step).

 Bring Org3 into the Channel with the Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~